liquidg3/liquidfire-sockets/README.md

 - `controllers/Index.js`: Sample controller
 - `models`: An empty directory for your models

 Use the sample `Index` controller to get started.
-Any controller you create will automatically be loaded when the app starts.
-Use the `onConnection` callback to setup all your listeners, do authentication, etc.

 ## Starting a server (standalone)
 To start a server when you start up `Altair`, add the following to your `modules.json` or `modules-dev.json`.